devynwaitt/devynwaitt.github.io/README.md

 Tying your shoe.
 Watching videos of baby elephants.
 Staring at your hands.
-Cleaning the blades of your fan.
-(how do they get so dirty?!)
+Cleaning the blades of your fan (how do they get so dirty?!)
 But
 You are here.
 So, welcome.